 Most of us have exceeded the speed limit at one point or another.
 Perhaps we were late for school or work and were desperately trying to get to our destination as quickly as possible.
 Or, perhaps we simply were not paying attention to the speedometer until it was too late.
 Regardless of the cause, we know that speeding results in expensive traffic tickets.

 Most individuals who receive a traffic ticket for speeding will simply pay the ticket and move on.
 They may mistakenly believe that the cost of paying the speeding ticket is not worth the cost and expense of fighting the ticket.
-Before you make this decision, consult with Douglass & Runger, Attorneys at Law, to learn more about your legal rights and options.
+Before you make this decision, consult with Douglass & Runger, PLLC, Attorneys at Law, to learn more about your legal rights and options.